 January 15, 2009

-William Pinley was born by 1620 probably near Birmingham, England.
-At the age of 19 in 1639, he sailed to Maryland aboard The Charity, listed as a manservant to Walter Broadhurst, also aged 19 from Shropshire.
+At the age of 20 in 1638, William sailed to Maryland aboard The Charity, listed as a manservant to Walter Broadhurst, age 19, from Shropshire.
 Pinley was literate, well educated, and was apparently employed at times by three Maryland governors.
 He was also trusted to write legal documents for illiterate businessmen and friends.
-He had a library of books notable for that day.
+His estate included a library of books notable for that day.
 During the upheaval in Maryland, he allied with the rebel Virginians on Kent Island, which led him to the Mountneys and Elizabeth Hill on the Eastern Shore of Virginia.

 By 1643, William Pinley married Elizabeth Hill in Northampton County, Virginia.
-Elizabeth was the daughter of Edward and Hannah Hill, cited as “Elizabeth Hill, borne in Virginia” on the Virginia Muster, 1625.
+Elizabeth was the daughter of Edward and Hannah Hill, cited as “Elizabeth Hill, borne in Virginia” on the 1624 Virginia Muster.
 William Pinley traveled often between Virginia and Maryland, but there is no found indication that he moved his family to chaotic Maryland.
 Together they bore three children before their untimely deaths.

 Will Penley, Jr., born 1643 Dorothy Penley, born 1647 Thomas Pinley, born 1650

 Almost no footprints have been found for Elizabeth Hill Pinley.
 They called her Betty.
 She was raised by her mother Hannah and step-father Alexander Mountney.
 Life at Northampton was probably lively, they were at the Town Center.
-Her mother Hannah ran the Tavern on Kings Creek, and hosted monthly court sessions, and the church was adjacent.
+Her mother Hannah ran the Tavern on Kings Creek, hosted monthly court sessions, and the church was adjacent to the tavern.
 The Mountneys had stature in the community; both were called to court frequently to appraise values and settle disputes.

 In 1642, Mountney sold the Kecoughtan land inherited from her father Edward Hill and used the money to buy cattle for Elizabeth.
 She was given another cow by a family friend in 1643, near the time of her marriage.
 William Pinley bought cattle in Maryland in 1644.
 William and Betty were probably building up a cattle farm at Chickacoan before death.
 Betty may have died in childbirth in 1650; William Pinley Sr. may have died even before Thomas' birth.
 By August of 1650, both William and Elizabeth were dead.
 The court assigned Grandmother Hannah Mountney as guardian to the three orphans and executrix of William Pinley’s estate.